Kong/docs.konghq.com/app/konnect/api/ksearch/index.md

 ## Query Syntax

-the {{site.konnect_short_name}} Search API provides selectors, reserved characters, and logical operators that you can use to narrow your entity search.
+The {{site.konnect_short_name}} Search API provides selectors, reserved characters, and logical operators that you can use to narrow your entity search.
 By combining these selectors, reserved characters, and logical operators, you can construct complex and precise queries to effectively use the {{site.konnect_short_name}} Search API.

 ### Selectors